To be honest, it was a little embarrassing to be the daughter of an entrepreneur trying to start a mail-order livestock supply business in 1975.

 We test everything.
 We test things on the site before we put them in the catalog.
 We roll out ads to small samples to test them.
 We test everything.

 Also when something isn’t working, we look at it as our fault.
 If a product is not selling, what are we doing wrong?
 If a customer returns an item, we want to know what we did wrong — did we not describe it right?

-That little girl, who was embarrassed about having to answering the phone in the name of the family business when her friends might be calling, isn’t embarrassed anymore.
+That little girl, who was embarrassed about having to answer the phone in the name of the family business when her friends might be calling, isn’t embarrassed anymore.
 She understands that what may seem like a bruise to your ego is really the blessing of understanding how to be successful in life and in business.

-Ruth Jeffers is Vice President of Jeffers.
-The company is located in a 120,000 square foot building at 310 West Saunders Road in Dothan, Alabama.
-The company produces three catalogs per quarter and maintains a web presence at Jefferspet.com.
+Ruth Jeffers is vice president of Jeffers Pet.
+The company is located in a 120,000-square-foot building at 310 West Saunders Road in Dothan, Alabama.
+The company produces three catalogs per quarter and maintains a web presence at JeffersPet.com.